yuki0iq/dotfiles/readme.md

 * `install-base` for misc packages

-* `install-network` for systemd-resolved and proper network handling
+* `install-network` for systemd-resolved, proper network handling and ssh

 * `install-init` updates submodules

-* `install` for bashrc, git config and ssh keys
+* `install-home` for bashrc, git config and ssh keys

 * `install-vim` for vim configuration